 9) Post regularly (at least 2-3 times a week) with helpful and engaging content on Linked.
 Don’t be afraid to show your personality and speak directly to your preferred client.

-10) Use a CRM to keep track of all your client interactions and follow up with new leads quickly.
+10) Use a CRM, such as Capsule to keep track of all your client interactions and follow up with new leads quickly.

 11) Host business networking events over Zoom/Teams or in person if you have a group of local clients – provide breakfast and a speaker and ask existing clients to invite another business person to attend.

 12) Keep your website up to date and blog regularly to become a go-to authority in your specialist area of finance and accounting.
 If you find writing tricky, hire a content writer to blog for you.

 13) Use case studies to highlight any standout work you have completed with clients.

 14) Use client testimonials to increase the credibility of your services and always ask existing clients to complete a LinkedIn recommendation or Google review.

 15) Consider paid advertising on platforms such as Facebook, LinkedIn or Google.